-Name Description initSuspendSecon ds Initial number of seconds to suspend an MDB's JMS connection when the EJB container detects a JMS resource outage.
+Name Description distributedDestin ationConnection Connection setting that specifies whether an MDB that accesses a WebLogic JMS distributed destination (topic or queue) in the same cluster consumes from all distributed destination members or only those members local to the current WebLogic Server instance.
+Valid values include: LocalOnly-MDB consumes JMS distributed destinations from members local to the current WebLogic Server instance.
+This is the default.
+EveryMember-MDB consumes JMS distributed destinations from all distributed destination members. durableSubscripti onDeletion Flag that specifies whether you want durable topic subscriptions to be automatically deleted when an MDB is undeployed or removed.
+This value defaults to false. initialContextFac tory Initial context factory that the EJB container uses to create its connection factories.
+This value defaults to weblogic.jndi.WLInitialContextFactory. initSuspendSecond s Initial number of seconds to suspend an MDB's JMS connection when the EJB container detects a JMS resource outage.
 This value can be set to any Integer value and defaults to 5. jmsClientId Client ID for the MDB when it connects to a JMS destination.
-This value is used for durable subscriptions to JMS topics. jmsPollingInterv alSeconds Number of seconds between attempts by the EJB container to reconnect to a JMS destination that has become unavailable.
-This value can be set to any Integer value and defaults to 10. maxBeansInFreePo ol Maximum number of inactive MDBs in the free pool.
+This value is used for durable subscriptions to JMS topics. jmsPollingInterva lSeconds Number of seconds between attempts by the EJB container to reconnect to a JMS destination that has become unavailable.
+This value can be set to any Integer value and defaults to 10. maxBeansInFreePoo Maximum number of inactive MDBs in the free pool.
 This value can be set to any positive Integer value or 0.
-This value defaults to 1000. maxMessagesInTra nsaction Maximum number of messages that can be in a transaction for this MDB.
+This value defaults to 1000. maxMessagesInTran saction Maximum number of messages that can be in a transaction for this MDB.
 This value can be set to any positive Integer value or 0.
-This value defaults to 1. maxSuspendSecond s Maximum number of seconds to suspend an MDB's JMS connection when the EJB container detects a JMS resource outage.
+This value defaults to 1. maxSuspendSeconds Maximum number of seconds to suspend an MDB's JMS connection when the EJB container detects a JMS resource outage.
 This value can be set to any Integer and defaults to 60. messageSelector String used by a client to specify, by header field references and property references, the messages it should receive.
 Only messages whose header and property values match the specified selector are delivered.
 This value can be set to a message header or a conditional expression using message properties.
 This value defaults to null. providerURL URL provider to be used by the InitialContext, typically, host:port.
-This value can be any valid URL and defaults to null. subscriptionDura bility Flag that specifies whether a JMS topic subscription is Durable or NonDurable.
-This value defaults to Durable. topicMessagesDis tributionMode Distribution mode for topic messages.
-Valid values include: One-Copy-Per-Application, One-Copy-Per-Server, Compatibilty.
+This value can be any valid URL and defaults to null. subscriptionDurab ility Flag that specifies whether a JMS topic subscription is Durable or NonDurable.
+This value defaults to Durable. topicMessagesDist ributionMode Distribution mode for topic messages.
+Valid values include: One-Copy-Per-Application, One-Copy-Per-Server, Compatibility.
 This value defaults to Compatibility.
-For more information about the valid values, see "Topic Deployment Scenarios" in Developing Message-Driven Beans for Oracle WebLogic Server . transAttribute Transaction setting that specifies how the container must manage the transaction boundaries when delegating a method invocation to an enterprise bean's business method.
+For more information about the valid values, see Topic Deployment Scenarios in Developing Message-Driven Beans for Oracle WebLogic Server. transAttribute Transaction setting that specifies how the container must manage the transaction boundaries when delegating a method invocation to an enterprise bean's business method.
 Valid values include: Required, NotSupported, Supports, RequiresNew, Mandatory, and Never.
 This value defaults to Required.
-For more information about the valid values, see Using Web Services Atomic Transactions. transTimeoutSeco nds Maximum duration for an EJB's container-initiated transactions, in seconds, after which the transaction is rolled back and the service will return a SOAP fault.
-This value can be set to any positive Integer or 0.
-If the transaction timeout is not specified or is set to 0, the transaction timeout configured for the domain is used.
-If a timeout is not configured for the domain, the default is 30. use81StylePollin g Flag that specifies whether backwards compatibility for WebLogic Server version 8.1-style polling is supported.
-Valid values include: True or False.
-This value defaults to False.
+For more information about the valid values, see Using Web Services Atomic Transactions.